-Changes of polarization in the direction of the Earth's motion not observed.
+Changes of polarization in the direction of Earth's motion not observed.

 Experiments concerning the so-called Roentgen convection, with a magnetic field (See Sommerfeld Vol. 3, Chapter 4, and von Laue Ch.
 1).
 Blondlot's experiment was an early experiment with μ, ε = 1.

-Experiments concerning the effect of the motion of the Earth on double refraction.
+Experiments concerning the effect of the motion of Earth on double refraction.

 Experiments concerning the so-called Roentgen convection, with an electric field (See Sommerfeld Vol. 3, Chapter 4).

 - The laws by which the states of physical systems undergo change are not affected, whether these changes of state be referred to the one or the other of two systems of coordinates in uniform translatory motion.